fehmicansaglam/esctl/README.md

 - List all indices available in the Elasticsearch cluster.
 - Get detailed information about shards, including their sizes and placement.

+## Contributing

+Thank you for your interest in contributing to esctl!
+While I don't accept pull requests at the moment, I encourage you to open issues for bug reports, feature requests, or any other suggestions you may have.
+Your feedback helps me improve the tool.

+When opening an issue, please provide as much information as possible, including steps to reproduce the problem or a detailed description of the requested feature.
+This will help me better understand and address the issue or request.

+I aim to have monthly releases where I address the reported issues and include requested features.
+While I can't guarantee immediate fixes, your reported issues will be considered for upcoming releases.
+I appreciate your patience and understanding in this regard.

+I value your contributions and feedback, and I'm grateful for your support in making esctl better!

 ## Usage

 esctl get nodes